DeepGraphLearning/torchdrug-site/_pages/get_started.md

 permalink: /get_started
 ---

-TorchDrug is a PyTorch-based machine learning toolbox designed for several purposes.
+TorchDrug is a [PyTorch]-based machine learning toolbox designed for several purposes.

 - Easy implementation of graph operations in a PyTorchic style with GPU support
 - Being friendly to practioners with minimal knowledge about drug discovery